wesbos/es6-articles/39 - Getting Started with ESLint.md

 $ touch .eslintrc
 ```

-That will have created a new file called `.eslintrc`.
+That will create a new file called `.eslintrc`.
 Sometimes some computers hide files that start with a dot, so you might not immediately see it in your Finder or Windows Explorer.
 However, if you go to your editor and open that folder you should see the `.eslintrc` file.

 Inside of the empty `.eslintrc` file we are going to write json, which is full of all of our settings.
 To write json, you open up an object and we now need to specify a whole bunch of options that we need.
 What are the possible options?
 Well, ESLint is full of options, and it can be a little bit overwhelming.

 If we head back over to the [ESLint demo page](http://eslint.org/demo/) and scroll down a bit, you can see some of the options, like Environments.
-Are you writing node, Mocha, Jasmine, PhantomJS, QUnit, or whatever.
+Are you writing node, Mocha, Jasmine, PhantomJS, QUnit, or whatever?.
 There's also all these different rules that you can have.
-We'll look at a shortcut way, because there's no way you have time to make a decision about every single one of the possible rules.
+We'll look at a shortcut, because there's no way you have time to make a decision about every single one of the possible rules.

 So let's set up some rules in our `.eslintrc` file.